 Homeschooling shouldn't mean spending every evening planning tomorrow's lessons.

-StudyDen gives your children a complete UK curriculum across 14 subjects, an AI tutor who never loses patience, and you a parent dashboard that actually tells you something useful.
+StudyDen gives your children a complete UK curriculum across 11 subjects — every lesson authored by qualified teachers, backed by the Department for Education, and aligned to the National Curriculum.
+Plus an AI tutor who never loses patience, and a parent dashboard that actually tells you something useful.

 Week 14